Board of Directors

 Mr Bedwani has extensive international corporate hotel and hospitality experience including as General Manager of the Hotel InterContinental (Sydney), Group General Manager of Accor’s Darling Harbour hotels and General Manager of Cypress Lakes Resort (including the Golf Club and Elysia Health Retreat and Golden Door).
 Mr Bedwani was most recently the Chief Operating Officer of Transmetro Corporation Limited, an ASX listed company which operates the Metro Hotels chain.
 Metro Hotels manages a portfolio of 14 hotels and apartments as well as the Dugong Beach Resort on Groote Eylandt on behalf of the Anandilyakwa traditional owners.

 Mr Bedwani has been appointed as a hospitality advisor for Tourism Accommodation Australia (TAA) and Australian Hotels Association (AHA) NSW.
 Mr Bedwani is a member of the AHA/TAA Northern Territory National Board.
+He represented the Australian hotel industry in Atlanta (U.S.) to gain experience for the hospitality industry in preparation for the 2000 Sydney Olympic Games.
 Mr Bedwani was an attaché for the 2000 Sydney Olympics.

 Owen Cole - Director